The Trilemma of Truth in Large Language Models

-For example, if the statement is \say{Boston is in the US.}, they assume the period alone carries all of the veracity signal.
-Such methods assume that any factual signal appearing \(n\) tokens before the end of the statement will be faithfully preserved until the last token.
-A more reasonable approach is to probe at the exact position where the statement is actualized---e.g., immediately after \say{in the} in the above example---rather than relying on the LLM to \textit{move} that signal all the way to the end of the statement.
+For example, it is assumed that the period alone carries the entire veracity signal in \enquote{Boston is in the US.} Thus, the implicit assumption is that any factual signal appearing \(n\) tokens before the end of the statement will be faithfully preserved until the last token.
+A more reasonable strategy is to probe at the exact position where the statement is actualized, e.g., immediately after \enquote{in the}, rather than relying on the LLM to \textit{move} that signal all the way to the end of the statement.

-\begin{assumption}[Position of the veracity token is not known a priori] Probes should include a flexible mechanism for identifying the optimal token positions from which to extract veracity signals, instead of relying on fixed positions such as the final token in the statement. \end{assumption}
+\textit{Takeaway III:} Position of the relevant token is not known a priori.
+Veracity probes, therefore, must employ a flexible mechanism to identify the optimal token positions for extracting veracity signals, rather than relying on fixed positions.